neuraptic/nexusml/CODE_OF_CONDUCT.md

-# NexusML Contributor Covenant Code of Conduct
+# NexusML Community Code of Conduct

 ## Our Pledge